Winfield S. Price

 Charles B. Helm

 Doctor Charles Blaine Helm was born in Camden in 1884.
-He was a graduate of the University of Pennsylvania School of Veterinary Medicine in 1906 and later owner of the Camden basketball teams.
+He was a graduate of the University of Pennsylvania School of Veterinary Medicine in 1906.
+After establishing a veterinary practice in Camden at 900 South 5th Street where he also lived for many years, Dr. Helm involved himself in a variety of pursuits.
+Active politically…

 Read More…